bblfish/Perspectives/Readme.md

  * 2007, Pat Hayes' [Context Mereology](https://www.semanticscholar.org/paper/Context-Mereology-Hayes/937432fa25fb963f50006ea296a8a6e3c628d132)
  * 2010, Bao, Jie, Tao, Jiao, McGuinness, Deborah L. and Smart, Paul [Context Representation for the Semantic Web](https://eprints.soton.ac.uk/270829/)

- My [2nd year report](http://co-operating.systems/2019/04/01/PhD_second_year_report.pdf) tentatively explores some of these issues and the use of monads for security reasoning.
+ My [2nd year report](http://co-operating.systems/2019/04/01/PhD_second_year_report.pdf) tentatively explores some of these issues and the use of monads for security reasoning following in the steps of Abadi.
+Abadi also worked on information flow with indexed monads.
+This has been very recently given a very interesting description using modal HoTT in [Modalities, Cohesion, and Information Flow"](arxiv.org/abs/1809.07897) by G.A.Kavvos.